Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local potential approximation and symmetries: Effective vertex expansion

 where:

 We furthermore recall the definition of effective couplings in the local sector:

-where $\pi$ denotes some permutation of the $2n$ external indices.
+where $\pi$ denotes a permutation of the $2n$ external indices.
 Note the presence of the logarithm, which dominates the flow in the deep IR.
-The flow equation for $\bar{u}_6$ can be derived from the observation that $u_6(0)$ does not depend on $k$.
-Taking the derivative of \eqref{u60} with respect to $s:=\ln k$, we get:
+The flow equation for $\bar{u}_6$ can be derived from the observation that $u_6(0)$ is independent of $k$.
+Taking the derivative of \eqref{u60} with respect to $s := \ln k$, we obtain:

 where we defined: